Issachar

-Issachar (יִשָּׂשכָר) was, according to the Book of Genesis, the fifth of the six sons of Jacob and Leah (Jacob's ninth son), and the founder of the Israelite Tribe of Issachar.
+Issachar (יִשָּׂשכָר) was, according to the Book of Genesis, Jacob's ninth son, the fifth of the six sons of Jacob and Leah, and the founder of the Israelite Tribe of Issachar.
 However, some Biblical scholars view this as an eponymous metaphor providing an aetiology of the connectedness of the tribe to others in the Israelite confederation.

 Name

-The text of Genesis provides two different sources for the name of Issachar.
-The first derives it from ish sakar, meaning man of hire, in reference to Leah's hire of Jacob's sexual favours for the price of some mandrakes.
-The second derives it from yesh sakar, meaning there is a reward, in reference to Leah's opinion that the birth of Issachar was a divine reward for giving her handmaid Zilpah to Jacob as a concubine.
+The story of Issachar's birth is linked to an account of some mandrakes which Reuben, Jacob's oldest son, had brought home.
+Rachel, Jacob's favourite wife, takes some of the mandrakes in exchange for giving Leah, his first wife, the opportunity to sleep with Jacob.
+Leah becomes pregnant and she gives her child the name "Issachar" in Genesis 30:18, where she states that "God has given me my wages for giving my maidservant to my husband".
+His name reflects the Hebrew words yesh sakar, meaning there is a reward.
+But the earlier verse Genesis 30:16 also has the Hebrew words ish sakar, meaning man of hire, in Leah's invitation to her husband: tonight, "you must have intercourse with me, because I have hired you with my son's mandrakes".
+Thus both verses 16 and 18 are seen by scholars as containing words which explain the derivation of the name "Issachar".

-Albright notes that the name Issachar finds a rich parallel in the name of a Semitic slave recorded in the Eighteenth Dynasty Egypt derived from the Semitic root ś-k-r "favorable, favor".
-The causative *Yašaśkir which constitutes the protoform of "Issachar" would mean approximately "May (God) Grant Favor".
+William F. Albright notes that the name Issachar finds a rich parallel in the name of a Semitic slave recorded in the Eighteenth Dynasty Egypt derived from the Semitic root ś-k-r "favorable, favor".
+The causative *Yašaśkir, which constitutes the protoform of "Issachar", would mean approximately "May (God) Grant Favor".

 Historical theories

-In the Biblical account, Leah's status as the first wife of Jacob is regarded by biblical scholars as indicating that the authors saw the tribe of Issachar as being one of the original Israelite groups; however, this may have been the result of a scribal error, as the names of Issachar and Naphtali appear to have changed places elsewhere in the text, and the birth narrative of Issachar and Naphtali is regarded by textual scholars as having been spliced together from its sources in a manner which has highly corrupted the narrative.
+Leah's status as the first wife of Jacob is regarded by biblical scholars looking at the biblical account as indicating that the authors saw the tribe of Issachar as being one of the original Israelite groups; however, this may have been the result of a scribal error, as the names of Issachar and Naphtali appear to have changed places elsewhere in the text, and the birth narrative of Issachar and Naphtali is regarded by textual scholars as having been spliced together from its sources in a manner which has highly corrupted the narrative.